rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 #### Handling Errors Returned from run in main

-We’ll check for errors and handle them using a technique similar to one we used with `Config::build` in Listing 12-10, but with a slight difference:
+We’ll check for errors and владение them using a technique similar to one we used with `Config::build` in Listing 12-10, but with a slight difference:

 Filename: src/main.rs